 But rest assured, I’ve got your back!
 I’ve compiled a friendly guide offering a solution-oriented approach to this common problem.

 Understanding the Causes Behind Chromebook Disconnections from WiFi

 Weak Wi-Fi Signal

 Imagine trying to have a conversation across a large, noisy room.
 Pretty difficult, right?
-That’s what it’s like for your Chromebook when it’s too far from the router, or there are physical barriers like walls in the way – the WiFi signal gets weak, and disconnection issues crop up.
+That’s what it’s like for your Chromebook when it’s too far from the router or there are physical barriers like walls – the WiFi signal gets weak, and disconnection issues crop up.